-Fees are based on a 2 hour exam.
-An additional service fee of half the original fee is required for all time past the 2 hours.
-Exact cash, money order or in state check is payable in the office prior to testing.
+Fees are based on a two-hour exam.
+An additional service fee of half the original fee is required for all time past the two hours.
+Exact cash, money order or in-state check is payable in the office prior to testing.

 The registration form and faculty form are available to download online.
 Completed forms can be emailed to email@example.com.
 Three day advanced notice of the test date and time requested is required or an additional service fee of $25 is added.